thefrontside/microstates/README.md

 // }}
 ```

 In the above example, I invoked the boolean transition on `app.notification.isOpen` but we still got a new App microstate.
-The value was changed immutably without modifying the original object but the transition returned App microstate.
+The value was changed immutably without modifying the original object and the transition returned App microstate.

 ### Primitive type transitions